Xalri/TimeClicker/README.md

 # Time Clicker

-Time Clicker is a clicker where you gain Time Units in order to advance the Timeline to discord new age
+Time Clicker is a clicker where you gain Time Units in order to advance the Timeline to discover new age

 ## Installation